Dasantia89/mod12SQLChallenge/README.md

 # SQL Challenge   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 Employee Tracker
 ## Description
-This project was created to simulate a content management system in which the user can view data from a database, and new data to it .
+This project was created to simulate a content management system in which the user can view data from a database, add new data to it, and update old data in it.
+It uses the Inquirer package to get user input, dotenv package to store credentials, mysql2 package to connect to and utilize a database, and the console-table-printer package to display data in a table format.

   ## Table of Contents<br>
   - [Installation](#installation)